WilDev-fp/Python/README.md

-# Python

 # VSCode for Python

-## 1. Install Python Extension
+## 1. Install Extensions

+- Install the official 'Python' extension for VSCode from Microsoft.
-- Install the official Python extension for VSCode from Microsoft.
+- Install the official 'Jupyter' extension for VSCode from Microsoft.

 ## 2. Configure Virtual Environment